The-Known-Galaxy/archives/sith/persons_of_interest/kyle_katarn/kyle_katarn.md

 After years of service he became a member of the Jedi High Council and continued to fight for the Order for many more years.

 # Personality and Traits

 Kyle appeared to be a cold emotionless person but the truth was he actually was concerned about others well being, even if he was very independent.
 From a very young age he demonstrated his interest in engineering in which he had talent.
 After joining the academy, he was trained in martial arts, piloting and shooting.
 He also demonstrated high capacities in cybernetics.
 His emotionless appearance made him a very respected cadet in the academy.
-During a mission, Kyle learned about his father’s death which made him change.
+During a mission, Kyle learned about his fatherâ€™s death which made him change.
 He no longer cared for the Empire nor his peers.
 He then joined the Rebellion and did various missions with his companion Jan Ors.
-Kyle wasn't very keen on teamwork however he always cared for Jan’s safety.
+Kyle wasn't very keen on teamwork however he always cared for Janâ€™s safety.
-They eventually became a couple after Kyle finally understood Jan’s feelings for him.
+They eventually became a couple after Kyle finally understood Janâ€™s feelings for him.
 He then came to know he was Force sensitive, which he trained by himself.
 This led to him almost falling to the Dark Side various times but Jan brought him back various times.
 He was reluctant to use the Force due to this but ultimately decided to use it as he understood the Force isn't bad, it's only bad depending on the user's objective.

 # Powers and abilities

 Kyle was proficient in the use of various weapons in addition to his training in the academy he became capable of using any weapon he found.
 He also was an excellent marksman which made him a that not only in close combat but also in ranged combat.
 His connection with the Force made him form intuition without him knowing.